-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count: (1) with respect to Proposal 1, votes "FOR," "WITHHOLD" and broker non-votes, (2) with respect to Proposal 2, votes "FOR," "AGAINST," abstentions and broker non-votes, (3) with respect to Proposal 3, votes for a frequency vote of "ONE", "TWO", or "THREE" years, abstentions and broker non-votes and (4) with respect to Proposal 4, votes "FOR," "AGAINST" and abstentions.
-Abstentions will not be counted towards the vote total and have no effect on Proposals 2, 3, and 4.
-Broker non-votes have no effect and will not be counted towards the vote total for Proposals 1, 2 and 3.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count: (1) with respect to Proposal 1, votes "FOR," "WITHHOLD" and broker non-votes, (2) with respect to Proposal 2, votes "FOR," "AGAINST," abstentions and broker non-votes, and (3) with respect to Proposal 3, votes "FOR," "AGAINST" and abstentions.
+Abstentions will not be counted towards the vote total and have no effect on Proposals 2 and 3.
+Broker non-votes have no effect and will not be counted towards the vote total for Proposals 1 and 2.